The YESS Canada scholarships are available to students with disabilities living in select Saskatchewan communities.

 - Prince Albert

-If your home town is not on the list please contact us to see if you would be eligible for a scholarship.
+If your home town is not on that list please contact us to see if you would be eligible for a scholarship.

 How to Apply